henrystitch-debug/11402_CS351_ProjectB/docs/00_intended_use.md

 - loading CSV data
 - executing basic queries and filters
 - performing aggregations and projections
-- exploring and transforming CSV datasets without a full database server

 ## Use Cases

 Typical use cases include:
 - analyzing CSV datasets for small to medium-sized projects
-- prototyping data queries before migrating to a larger database
 - teaching or learning query processing concepts
 - automating CSV-based data workflows